 - Submit the “Master’s Thesis Completion Certificate” approved by the office of Research & Graduate Studies.

-- Submit the “Archives Consent Form” which must be signed in the presence of the library staff.
+- Submit the “Archives Consent Form” (provided by the AUS Archives) which must be signed in the presence of the library staff.
 This form will bear the stamp of the Archives Office once it has been signed by the student.

 - When all required material has been submitted, the Archives staff will remove the “Archives Hold” from the student’s account.